anushkai/anushkai.github.io/_pages/projects.md

 ### Novatti Payment Gateway
 (June 2021- Aug 2022)

 Working on Novatti payment gateway which is the legacy product of Novatti acquiring.
-One of the early members of Novati Acquiring and have played a full-stack role contributing to every key components of the payment gateway which followed a serverless architecture.
+As one of the early members of Novati Acquiring, I have played a full-stack role contributing to every key component of the payment gateway which followed a serverless architecture.
-- Implementation of reconciliation manager and third party clients to systems such as Starrez and Manoowa to reconcile transactions.
-- Orchestrating Merchant Onboarding through Step function
-- End to end implementation of PayXCrypto, which is a secure and compliant real-time crypto payment system
+I worked on the implementation of  several principal components including reconciliation flow, disbursement flow and merchant onboarding flow.
+Moreover, I actively contributed to the end to end implementation of PayXCrypto, which is the secure and compliant real-time crypto payment system of Novatti.

 - AWS Stack: Lambda, DynamoDb, Api Gateway, SQS, SNS, Secret Manager, App Config, S3, CloudFront
 - Other Stack: Java, Spring Boot,  Javascript, Maven, React, GraalVM, PHP, Git, Bash